developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 ------

 ### Enable/Disable Apps
 Allows apps on a device to be explicitly disabled or enabled in Admin and User Modes.
 Use these tags to enable Settings and/or Search apps in User Mode.
 (Settings and Search apps are always enabled in Admin Mode, even if  &lt;apps_disabled&gt; tag is applied).
-Applies to both Admin and User Modes for all other apps. <b>Note</b>: Package names may vary from one Android version to another.
+Applies to both Admin and User Modes for all other apps. <b>Note: Package names might vary from one Android version to another</b>.

 <img alt="" style="height:350px" src="disable_apps.png"/>